AHL00/OCR-Tool/README.md

 - Copy text to clipboard

 # Dependencies
 - Tesseract OCR Engine (UB Mannheim).
-You can either install it to PATH or put it in the same folder as "main.py" but it has to be named "tesseract".
-Version 4 or 5 is fine.
-- Pillow
+Install either version 4 or 5.
+Look for the installlation folder, the default is program files.
+Copy it into the same folder as main.py and rename the folder to "tesseract"
 - Pytesseract
 - PyQt5